mar22266/ProyectoRaycasting/README.md

 - **Enhanced Textures**: Added different wall textures, along with detailed textures for the sky and floor.
 - **Map Creation and Editing**: Players can create their own maps, save them, upload them, and edit them using the integrated level editor.
 - **Enhanced Sprites**: Introduced three different sprites in the `test.map`, which is the main map created for initial gameplay.
+- **Toggleable Game Modes**: Implemented a game mode and an editor mode.
+Initially, upon loading a map, the game starts in editor mode.
+Pressing `Shift` + `~` toggles the game mode on, enabling sprite movement with collision detection.
+Pressing the same keys again returns the game to editing mode.

 ## Requirements
 - **SFML**: Used for rendering, window management, etc.